 Thanks to this terrific resource from the Social Media Strategies Summit.

-I hope we haven’t created visual overload for you here today on the blog and some of these infographics can help you make great decisions in 2014.
+I hope we haven’t created visual overload for you here today on the blog and some of these can help you make great infographics in 2014.
 Are there any visuals you’ve discovered recently that you’ve found particularly useful?
 We’d love to see them in the comments below.

 PS: We’ve recently launched the new Buffer for Business for a better way to handle your social media in 2014, I hope it might be useful for you!